-NUR 7723 Translation of Evidence to Practice for Neonatal Practitioners (4 credit hours): This is the third clinical course in the neonatal nurse practitioner concentration in the MS in Nursing Program.
-Students will be asked to build upon prior learning, caring for ill newborns/infants and their families.
+NUR 7735 Translation of Evidence to Practice and Management for Neonatal Practitioners III (7 credit hours): Students will be asked to build upon prior learning, caring for ill newborns/infants and their families.
 Complex cases and multiple patient scenarios will be stressed.
-Application of research findings, leadership on the interdisciplinary team, planning and execution of the complicated discharge, and innovations in care are all essential competencies.
+Application of research findings, leadership on the interprofessional team, planning and execution of complicated discharge, and innovations in care are all essential competencies.

 Lisa Jasin, Director of Neonatal Nurse Practitioner concentration

 General Contact Information:

 3640 Col. Glenn Highway